tatango/slate/source/index.html.md

 --------- | -----------
-content | The actual content of the message that was sent to subscribers. id | A unique ID that identifies this specific message. sent_at | The date/time this message completed it's send. status | The status of the message. is_broadcast | If true, the message was sent to the whole list.
+content | The actual content of the message that was sent to subscribers. id | A unique ID that identifies this specific message. name | An optional name or description for a message. sent_at | The date/time this message completed it's send. status | The status of the message. is_broadcast | If true, the message was sent to the whole list.
 If false, was sent only to the phone_number specified.